mfreiholz/Qt-Advanced-Docking-System/doc/user-guide.md

 under the mouse.
 So you do not need to exactly hit the tab close button to close tab.
 Just click with the middle mouse button on a tab like this is possible in various web browsers.

+### `DisableTabTextEliding`

+Set this flag to disable eliding of tab texts in dock area tabs.

 ![MiddleMouseButtonClosesTab true](cfg_flag_MiddleMouseButtonClosesTab.gif)